ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 Here are some of the main ideas:

 - Lights are turned on when there is motion, and off when there is a long enough period without motion.
 - You do not have to enter the middle of the room before light goes on.
-The light shall be on before you enter the room.
+The light shall be on before you enter the room (because it is turned on when there is motion just outside the room).
 - You can configure different default levels on different times of the day.
 - You can have separate night levels or away levels that override the standard time of day levels.
+- You may use a brightness sensor or sun elevation to turn on light only when it is dark.
 - If motion remains, the lights will not change automatically, so for example if you set the desired level manually, it will remain as long as there is motion inside the configured timeout.
 Exceptions:
 - If you use the brightness sensor, lights may turn on automatically when it gets dark, even if there is constant motion.
-- If you check Immediate on the level, the leel is set on the given time if there has been motion within the timeout period.
+- If you check Immediate on the level, the level is set on the given time if there has been motion within the timeout period.

 The node works fine without any input or output, but you can use input to control or configure it, and you can get interesting information on the output.